Victoria Gowri

-Lekshmana Chandra Victoria Gowri is a judge of the Madras High Court.
-Prior to her appointment, she was an independent practising lawyer.
-Her selection was praised among lawyers, especially praised her for giving speeches empowering religious minorities.
+Lekshmana Chandra Victoria Gowri is an Additional Judge of the Madras High Court.
+Prior to her appointment, she was a politician from the Bharatiya Janata Party.
+Her selection engendered controversy after lawyers alleged her to have given hate speeches against religious minorities and unsuccessfully petitioned the Supreme Court of India to withdraw the appointment.

 Education

 Gowri received her Bachelor of Laws from Government Law College, Madurai and did her postgraduation from Mother Teresa Women's University.

 Career

 Politics

 Gowri's family has been associated with the Bharatiya Janata Party (BJP) since decades.
 She has been associated with Seva Bharati — an affiliate of the Sangh Parivar— since her college days.
 In October 2010, Gowri was appointed to head the party's Women's Wing in Kerala.
 In 2016, she was appointed as the National Secretary of the women’s wing.
 The Print reports that Gowri's social media profile has photographs of her tying rakhi on Narendra Modi and other senior BJP leaders; during the 2019 Indian general election, she took part in the Main Bhi Chowkidar campaign.